 To leverage AR, use developer kits such as Apple’s ARKit and Android’s ARCore to easily exploit smartphones’ AR capabilities.
 “What’s great about [AR] is it can be readily deployed through a ubiquitous device,” Shyu says.
 Read Perkins+Will’s presentation and handout material about using AR in collaborative design.

-5. Generative Design: Using AI for Greater Freedom
+5. Generative Design: Using AI Technology for Greater Architectural Freedom

 Technology isn’t just giving architects new ways to experience designs; it’s also offering new ways to create them, according to Perkins+Will—which is also experimenting with generative design.

 Also known as computational design, generative design uses artificial intelligence to create computer-generated design options.
 Architects define their design goals, parameters, and constraints; plug them into a computer that uses machine-learning algorithms to process them; then receive a menu of optimal design options for consideration.

 In 2016, Perkins+Will partnered with Autodesk—which recently unveiled a new Toronto office created using generative design—to develop Space Plan Generator (SPG), an experimental algorithm it used to design two floors of a hospital.
 Based on this experience, the firm has determined that generative design will be ideally suited to creating common spaces, like bathrooms.
 “To me, it’s a device for bringing computational design into all of our projects because every project has toilet rooms,” Cameron says.